Getting Around, Map, What to See

-In a wider sense, areas located within the circle of Grand Boulevard (Nagykörút) can be called city center, parts of which can be easily explored by walk if you plan your itinerary well.
+In a wider sense, areas located within the circle of Grand Boulevard (Nagykörút) can be called city center, parts of which you can be easily explore by walk if you plan your itinerary well.

 Downtown Budapest is where the business life, banks, many cultural and historical sights are centered.

 The city’s municipality (Városháza) is also located in this area.